altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "FL__F::Yes, yes: sorry you almost died.
 Your first death is the scariest."
 *He gave a light cough*
-"FL__F::The plan was to get back here use Uri...
+"FL__F::The plan was to get back here and use Uri...
 Who's also dead now...
 Ozmind hasn't shown back up yet..."
 ~Kent glanced to see the captain in white cover a slight scoff~